-A best practice in financial management of a water, wastewater, or stormwater utility is to have reserve funds.
+A best practice in the financial management of water, wastewater, or stormwater utility is to have reserve funds.
 These reserve funds can be money set aside for things such as capital improvement projects and debt.
 A common type of reserve fund is informally referred to as a Rainy Day Fund.
 It is meant to mitigate the financial disruption that can be caused by a rapid decline in revenues.
 Paying their water bill is not something that stranded customers can focus on during hurricane cleanup, yet the utility needs to resume operations as quickly as possible.
 A utility can rely on the money in its reserve fund to bounce back from this type of situation.
 There is no exact rule as to how much should be set aside in a reserve fund for a given utility, but the higher the likelihood of natural disaster, the higher the amount that should be in this reserve fund.

 3. Getting Help from Peer Utilities

 The Georgia WARN emailed its state members about coastal utilities needing generators as Irma entered that state on Monday, September 11.
 However, the WARN system is certainly not meant for intrastate assistance only.
 The Florida Keys Aqueduct Authority is receiving assistance from South Carolina, Tennessee, and Georgia utilities after it put out a call for help with major main breaks in its drinking water system.
 On the mainland, Florida utilities were among the hardest hit by Hurricane Irma.
-Utilities interested in assisting their peers there can access the Georgia WARN documents via the links below:

 Puerto Rico and the Virgin Islands are unfortunately not part of the WARN network.
 Though these islands took a beating from Irma, it will be more difficult for peer utilities to be made aware of their specific needs and come to their aid.
 General financial donations to the Virgin Islands are facilitated by the Community Foundation of the Virgin Islands, while people interested in physically volunteering in Puerto Rico can sign up via the Puerto Rico chapter of Voluntary Organizations Active in Disaster.
 To provide financial donations, opportunities are more geared toward general giving than assistance directly to utilities.
 The Center for International Disaster Information provides guidelines for giving.
-As its name suggests, this organization’s tips can also be applied to other countries such as Antigua and Barbuda that were decimated by Irma.
+As its name suggests, this organization’s tips can also be applied to other countries such as Antigua and Barbuda which were decimated by Irma.